 Is your toddler making a million requests at bedtime to keep you coming back?
 Have you fallen asleep in your toddler’s room more than once this week?
 Here are some strategies for making bedtime a little smoother:

 Make sure you are asking your toddler to sleep when she’s ready to sleep.
 Recent research finds that a toddler’s circadian rhythm drifts later with time.
+In addition, children are more sensitive to light than adults and evening light exposure drives sleep later.
 If you try for bedtime at 7:00, but your toddler never falls asleep until 9:00 it’s possible that you are asking your child to sleep at a time when her body is telling her to be awake.
 To complicate things further, the strongest drive to be awake happens before bedtime, so your toddler may be fully charged and ready to battle you.
 Try moving bedtime to your child’s fall asleep time to compensate for this biological drift.
 Also, be sure to keep the lights dim in the evening, because light resets the biological clock.

 Anticipate your child’s needs during the bedtime routine.
 If your child requests water or the potty after your bedtime routine, then make sure you have these needs built into your bedtime routine.
 It’s impossible to be consistent in enforcing bedtime if you haven’t provided your child with everything she needs to be comfortable.